AdobeDocs/campaign-classic.en/help/delivery/using/use-case--creating-content-management.md

 1. Click **[!UICONTROL Save]** to create the input form.

-## Step 4 - Creating the construction template {#step-4---creating-the-construction-template}
+## Step 4 - Create the construction template {#step-4---creating-the-construction-template}

 The XSLT language lets you transform an XML document into another output document.
 This transformation is described in XML in a document called a stylesheet.